 2 – Outfit

 Having a gym outfit that you feel cute, will always do wonders for you.
 When I first started, I used to wear random old t-shirts and pretty ugly gym tights.
 I felt horrible at the gym.
 I had near to no motivation.
 However, I eventually decided to get some nicer tights and tops that were actually made for exercising.
 Slowly I started to get more motivation.
-I soon applied this to my everyday life and I just felt my confidence rise which leads to a better life.
-A good outfit can boost your confidence right up.
-And with high confidence and the right outfit, you can conquer anything.

 3 – Progress